Gatossa/Gatossa/README.md

 👯 I’m looking to collaborate on new projects in a new company

-⚡ Fun fact: I love playing drums (still learning.....:wink: )
+⚡ Fun fact: I love playing drums (still learning..... 😉 )